augustus-mutinda/DateTime/README.md

 This library is a package of functions that let you manipulate objects and or java date string. it combine the most common functions used when managing dates under android, such as converting a mysql /sqlLite date to a Date object and vis-versa etc.

 This library is available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).

-This library was forked from [Thunder413's liblary] (https://github.com/thunder413/DateTimeUtils).
+This library was forked from [Thunder413's liblary](https://github.com/thunder413/DateTimeUtils).

 ## Usage